-- Develop and implement business and economic development support programs and activities to stimulate the economic development of the state. - Work with federal, state and local economic development organizations and the business community to channel UH resources to address the needs of business and collaborate with local, state and federal agencies in various economic development projects and programs. - Work with federal, state and local economic development organizations and the business community to assist entrepreneurs in the creation of new business enterprises based on the commercial application of UH-licensed intellectual property. - Develop and implement entrepreneurial education, support programs and activities to foster spin-off of technology businesses from UH research, in an increasing vibrant local ecosystem that can sustain the growth of such UH-related ventures. - Work with inventors to understand their research innovations, discover commercial applications for their research and identify potential users in both public and private sectors that may be interested in working with UH to develop and commercialize innovative new technologies. - Analyze the commercial potential, technical risks and market challenges of UH inventions, and selectively focus on technologies where UH has competitive advantages and unique strengths for nurturing and support in further commercialization. - Seek closer relations with the academic, business, venture and technology communities to assist in the evaluation of commercial feasibility and technical and scientific merit of invention disclosures. - Develop and implement appropriate and effective patenting, marketing and commercialization strategies. - Work with researchers to provide additional commercialization pathways. - Draw upon and expand, the existing network of partners including alumni, industry experts, campus-based entrepreneurship resources, and state agencies and businesses to offer tailored advice for UH-related ventures. - Support related activities that contribute to the efficient operation of the office. - Actively support the program goals of the office and UH.
+- Develop and implement entrepreneurship and economic development support programs and activities to stimulate the economic development of the state. - Work with federal, state and local economic development organizations and the business community to channel UH resources to address the needs of business and collaborate with local, state and federal agencies in various economic development projects and programs. - Work with federal, state and local economic development organizations and the business community to assist entrepreneurs in the creation of new business enterprises based on the commercial application of UH-licensed intellectual property. - Develop and implement entrepreneurial education, support programs and activities to foster spin-off of technology businesses from UH research and scholarship, in an increasing vibrant local ecosystem that can sustain the growth of such UH-related ventures. - Work with inventors to understand their research innovations, discover commercial applications for their research and identify potential users in both public and private sectors that may be interested in working with UH to develop and commercialize innovative new technologies. - Analyze the commercial potential, technical risks and market challenges of UH technologies, and selectively focus on technologies where UH has competitive advantages and unique strengths for nurturing and support in further commercialization. - Seek and maintain relationships with the academic, business, venture and technology communities to assist in the evaluation of commercial feasibility and technical and scientific merit of invention disclosures. - Work with researchers to provide additional commercialization pathways. - Draw upon and expand, the existing network of partners including alumni, industry experts, campus-based entrepreneurship resources, and state agencies and businesses to offer tailored advice for UH-related ventures. - Support related activities that contribute to the efficient operation of the office. - Actively support the program goals of the office and UH.